rest-for-physics/framework/README.md

 After ROOT6 has been installed in the system, the compilation of REST should be straight forward.
 Note that it is recommended to compile REST using the same version of g++ compiler used to compile ROOT.
-The detailed installation guide could be found in [REST documentation](doc/Chapters/2-installing-rest.md).
+The detailed [installation guide](doc/Chapters/2-installing-rest.md), including compilation options, will be found at the [REST documentation](doc/Chapters/0-contents.md).

 Go to the root directory of your local REST repository, assume it is `~/REST_v2`, and execute the following commands.